webver/autoware_reference_design/docs/System-Requirements/Overall-Specification/Parity-Requirements/index.md

 ### Environment Parity

-The Environment Parity means the parity of the network configuration of the autonomous driving system applications.
+The Environment Parity means the parity of the network configuration, set of frameworks and libraries of the autonomous driving system applications.

 ## Parity and Cloud Native DevOps